HELLO

 2022.
 Oct.
 14. | Interviews

-The 48-year-old Lajos Tornyosi he has been working as a tattoo artist since time immemorial.
-He loves his job, in which he can use his creativity quite a bit, the only drawback as a service is that he cannot express himself because of the idea of the guest, so there is always a feeling of missing him.
+Lajos Tornyosi Jr., 48, has been working as a tattoo artist for ages.
+He loves his job, which allows him to fully express his creativity; the only downside is that, as a service provider, he can’t express himself freely because of the client’s vision, so he always feels like something is missing.

 What led you to become an artist?